Politics, RattleBag and Rhubarb, The Sex Wars

 Black Pampers – so-called because of their outfit and customary infantile behavior – on the streets of New York to protest women speaking.

-For many, this word fascist also serves as a marker of authoritarian personality—the kind that silences dissent with noise, threats, and intimidation. the kind that likes strutting about in intimidating clothing issuing threats and abuse.
+For many, this word fascist also serves as a marker of authoritarian personality—the kind that silences dissent with noise, threats, and intimidation.
+The kind that likes strutting about in intimidating clothing issuing threats and abuse.

 If you’ve ever attended or observed transactivist demonstrations, this description may seem apt.
 They call themselves antifascists, but their tactics resemble the violent, self-righteous mobs that roamed the streets of Munich and Berlin during Hitler’s rise.